Bali Culture – Indonesian Cuisine

 Indonesian Cuisine – The most popular dishes

-We are going diving in Padang Bai tomorrow and apart from the great diving, it’s my favourite trip as we get to eat at Topi Inn, yummy Nasi Campur!
+We are going scuba diving in Padang Bai tomorrow and apart from the great dive sites, it’s my favourite trip as we get to eat at Topi Inn, yummy Nasi Campur!

 If you are wondering what Nasi Campur is, then here is a description of the most popular dishes of Indonesian cuisine you can try here in Bali.